 If you’ve read our Trendy vs. Timeless Kitchen Design blog you know it's hard to resist trends.
 The problem is that homeowners become convinced that certain trends are exactly what they want—when, in fact, it's a psychological tactic, only a matter of having seen the same trend repeatedly in pictures.

-Are Chic Matte Cabinet and Countertop Finishes Right for Your Home?
+Are Matte Finishes Right for Your Home?

 Matte cabinets and countertops are a good example of a trend that has taken the kitchen design world by storm—and left several homeowners behind—wondering whether a matte finish was really the best choice for their household.
 Again, a popular choice in 2019, matte finished cabinets continue to generate a lot of buzz.